Frequently Asked Questions

 What will my first ACUPUNCTURE visit be like?

 An initial visit takes about 85 minutes and includes a consultation and treatment.
 We'll talk about the reason you are seeking our services and do a comprehensive evaluation.
 Since we are treating the whole person and not just the symptom, we take all aspects of your health history and wellbeing into consideration.

 Through the initial interview and formal assessment, the practitioner establishes a Chinese medical diagnosis and develop a treatment plan.
 Then you will lay down comfortably on a massage table and receive a healing treatment.
 Patients who have prior experience with acupuncture often fall asleep or enter a state of relaxation.

-Sessions typically incorporate other therapies as needed.
-This includes Moxibustion, Cupping, Gua Sha, Electroacupuncture, Essential Oils, Auriculotherapy (also known as Ear Seeds), and Chinese medical massage (Tui Na).
+Sessions typically incorporate other therapies as needed, including but not limited to Moxibustion, Cupping, Gua Sha, Electroacupuncture, Essential Oils, Auriculotherapy (also known as Ear Seeds), and Chinese medical massage (Tui Na).

 Acupuncture sessions typically run about an hour.
 If you have particular time constraints or would like a longer treatment, please let us know and we will do our best to accommodate.